-When you think of Texas, no doubt one image that comes to mind includes the wide-open spaces and rolling hills typically associated with the state and which contribute to its reputation as one of the most affordable locations for purchasing property and building a new house.
+When you think of Texas, the images that likely come to mind include wide-open spaces and rolling hills, which contribute to its reputation as one of the most affordable locations for property and building a new home.

-Along with landscape, there are several other variables to consider before purchasing land to build on.
-You want to be near a job market that provides opportunity for professional growth, a school district that’s suitable for your children, and the attractions, amenities, and resources you use on a regular basis.
-Additionally, other important factors for prospective land buyers to consider include cost and whether the characteristics of a specific piece of property in the Houston area make it a worthwhile long-term investment, especially when used for building a new custom home.
+Aside from landscape, there are several other variables to consider before purchasing land.
+Variables such as proximity to jobs with the opportunity for professional growth, a desirable school district, as well as the attractions, amenities, and resources you might use on a regular basis.
+Other important factors for prospective land buyers in the Houston area to consider include cost and whether the characteristics of a specific piece of property make it a worthwhile long-term investment, especially when building a new custom home.

 How Much Does an Acre of Land Cost in Texas?

 Texas Realtors chairperson Cindi Bulla projects that there are several possibilities for the future of small land sales in Texas, given current data and the COVID-19 pandemic.
-She expects small land purchases will continue to be impacted by three main trends: residential migrations from dense metropolitan areas; continued rural and suburban development; and increased demand for warehousing, manufacturing, and shipping sites.
+She expects small land purchases will continue to be impacted by certain trends, such as residential migrations from dense metropolitan areas and continued rural and suburban development.

 When you’re weighing the cost of land, it’s also important to take into consideration the purpose of your investment, what you intend to use the land for, and what sort of return you can expect in the future.
-As the footprints of metropolitan areas continues to grow, the demand for the surrounding rural land is expected to keep increasing.
-That means that while properties in North and South Texas and the Coastal Prairie aren’t necessarily as cheap as other regions, they could be considered a more worthwhile investment.
+As the footprints of metropolitan areas continue to grow, the demand for the surrounding rural land is expected to keep increasing.
+That means that while properties in North and South Texas and the Coastal Prairie are higher on average than other regions, they could be considered a more worthwhile investment.

 Choosing Land for Home Building in Houston